 Mastery of biological principles and concepts and their interrelationships, and an understanding of the unifying role in biology of evolution and biodiversity, and the dynamics of biological systems.

 The curriculum uses themes and perspectives to connect and integrate major concepts, principles and basic facts.
 Three Themes run throughout the curriculum: Evolution (inherited changes in organisms accumulate over time), Unity and Diversity (organisms possess common characteristics while exhibiting a wide range of variability), and Dynamics of Biological Systems (living systems continually respond to their external and internal environments by making changes necessary to sustain life).
 Each theme will be presented from two Perspectives: Human Impact (the interactions between humans and the biological world) and Scientific Process (the testing of new ideas, questions or hypotheses through observation and experimentation).

-The Bachelor of Science in Biological Science requires 43 units in the major, 34 units of supporting courses in physical sciences and mathematics.
-All biology majors must complete four core courses: BIOL 151 - Cellular and Molecular Biology, BIOL 152 - Evolution and Organismal Biology, BIOL 273 - Genetics and Molecular Biology, and BIOL 274 - Principles of Physiology and Ecology.
+The Bachelor of Science in Biological Science requires 40 units in the major, 34 units of supporting courses in physical sciences and mathematics.
+All biology majors must complete five core courses: BIOL 151 - Cellular and Molecular Biology, BIOL 152 - Evolution and Organismal Biology, BIOL 251 and 253 L - Genetics and Cell and Molecular Biology Skills Laboratory, BIOL 252 and 254L - Principles of Ecology and Research Skills for Ecology and Organismal Biology and BIOL 325 - Principles of Evolution.
 All courses must be passed with a “C” (2.0) or better.
 Those seeking careers in the health professions should speak to a health professions adviser about specific course recommendations.
 For more information, visit: fullerton.edu/health_professions .

 There are five concentrations.
 Please use the link to the CSUF University Catalog to see the official requirements for each concentration.